Medicare Part D Notice Reminder

 Please read this notice carefully and keep it where you can find it.
 This notice has information about your current prescription drug coverage with Kennett Consolidated School District and prescription drug coverage available for people with Medicare.
 It also explains the options you have under Medicare prescription drug coverage and can help you decide whether or not you want to enroll.
 At the end of this notice is information about where you can get help to make decisions about your prescription drug coverage.

-- Medicare prescription drug coverage became available in 2006 to everyone with Medicare through Medicare prescription drug plans and Medicare Advantage Plans that offer prescription drug coverage.
+- Medicare prescription drug coverage became available in 2006 to everyone with Medicare.
 All Medicare prescription drug plans provide at least a standard level of coverage set by Medicare.
 Some plans may also offer more coverage for a higher monthly premium.

 - Kennett Consolidated School District has determined that the prescription drug coverage offered by FutureScripts is, on average for all plan participants, expected to pay out as much as the standard Medicare prescription drug coverage will pay and is considered Creditable Coverage.